harshitmuhal/NXN-Sudoku/README.md

-# sudoku using recursion and backtracking
+# NXN sudoku using recursion and backtracking